wolfv6/keybrd/doc/keybrd_library_user_guide.md

 Its easy for novice programmers to setup and learn.

 ## Who this guide is for
-This guide is for anyone who wants to use the keybrd library to develop custom-keyboard firmware.
+This guide is for anyone who wants to use the keybrd library to develop keyboard firmware.

 A reader with programming experience, but no C++ experience, would understand the tutorials well enough to modify existing keybrd sketches.
 An experienced C++ programmer would be able to write original sketches and classes.